 Chiropractors offer a wide assortment of treatments designed to address neck pain and back pain, which is very common among those who have been in motor vehicle accidents.
 One of the most commonly known chiropractic treatments is your standard adjustment.

 However, perhaps the most valuable chiropractic options are only available to those clinics that staff a medical doctor amongst their specialists.

 To that end, chiropractic care should probably not be sought out unless recommended by the physician examining you after the initial injury.
 Otherwise, the insurance adjuster for the defendant might attempt to delegitimize the treatment as non-essential.

 You may be required to obtain x-rays, depending on the types of injuries.
-If you had an emergency room visit, this information can be obtained by your attorney from the doctor on your behalf.
+If you had an emergency room visit, your attorney could obtain this information from the doctor on your behalf.

 Chiropractic care can be an excellent avenue for recovery following a severe injury.
 That alone has made it a common first stop following an injury and a standard treatment cited during personal injury claim negotiations.